 1. Great source of Vitamins

-Peppers are an excellent source of vitamins C and A (beta-carotene), folic acid, potassium, the B vitamins, and bioflavonoids.
+Peppers are an excellent source of vitamins C and A (beta-carotene), folic acid, potassium, B vitamins, and bioflavonoids.
 They also contain vitamin K which is associated with healthy bones.

 2. Helps with Night Vision